etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 rm -r /var/lib/tomcat/webapps/openbravo
 ```
 !!! warning
-    **Make sure this step is done before starting Tomcat**, otherwise you will risk having two environments running at the same time, which can cause problems (especially when background processes are involved).
+    Make sure this step is done before starting Tomcat, otherwise you will risk having two environments running at the same time, which can cause problems (especially when background processes are involved).

 ### Start Tomcat